Scholarships Available

 - Scholarship is available for undergraduate study

-Awarded to a Newaygo and/or Oceana County resident or a student graduating from a Newaygo and/or Oceana County high school
+To be awarded to a Newaygo and/or Oceana County resident or a student graduating from a Newaygo and/or Oceana County high school

 - Applicants must have a financial need